Mock data study for next-generation ground-based detectors: The performance loss of matched filtering due to correlated confusion noise: Subtraction of Binary Neutron Star Signals

 In this paper, we use \texttt{PyCBC}'s stochastic method used in the \texttt{4-OGC} search \citep{Nitz:2021zwj}.
 Since the low-frequency cutoff of ET and CE will be as low as 2 Hz and 5 Hz, therefore, the BNS signal will last for hours or even days in the frequency band of the detector \citep{Zhu:2021ram}.
 For the signal subtraction, we choose to generate a template bank starting only from 10 Hz, where the signals will be shorter than an hour.
 It would be expected that this initial analysis would be followed by a deep analysis after the initial subtraction has been performed.
 We use \texttt{IMRPhenomD} to generate the template bank, the reference frequency $f_{ref}$ and low-frequency cutoff $f_{min}$ are both 10 Hz, and the sampling rate $f_{s}$ is 4096 Hz.
 We consider the case of no spin, so the intrinsic parameter is the detector-frame total mass and mass ratio.
 According to the simulation in Sec.~\ref{sec:population_model} and \ref{sec:bias_from_psd}, 3G detectors might detect the BNS from high redshift, so the detector-frame total mass might be several tens of times solar masses.
 For bank generation, we choose $[2.4, 60]$ $M_{\odot}$ as the detector-frame total mass range, and $[1, 1.636]$ as the mass ratio range.
+The lower bound of the total mass is consistent with the two lowest detector-frame mass NSs in our population simulation, and the upper bound of total mass covers BNS from high redshift.
+The upper bound on mass ratio is calculated by the lowest and highest mass NS from our population model.
 Two template banks (with a minimal match of 0.97) are generated using the design sensitivities of ET and CE, requiring 95652 and 152537 templates for CE and ET, respectively.

 We analyze mock data containing only BNS signals but otherwise following Sec.~\ref{sec:confusion_gen}.
 There are two sets of data for CE, corresponding to the median local merger rate dataset and the upper local merger rate dataset.
 Similarly, there are also two datasets for ET.
 We divide each dataset into several 1-hour data segments with 50\% overlap, and use the Welch method to estimate the PSD of the first data segment for matched filtering.
 For each template, we calculate the corresponding SNR time series and record the filter's value, time, and template parameters for each SNR sample that exceeds $\left| \rho \right|=6$.
 After the entire template bank is searched, we need to cluster the triggers because the SNR time series peak of the trigger itself has a width (as can be seen from Fig.~\ref{fig:snr_timeseries_rayleigh_CE}), and different templates generate triggers for the same injected signal.
 We apply a sliding time window of 1 s and select the trigger with the largest $\left| \rho \right|$ within this window.
 For this study, we neglect triggers that correspond to signals (from 10 Hz) which are only partially within the dataset.